Varian-MedicalAffairsAppliedSolutions/PlanDeliverySimulator/README.md

 ## 4. Varian Eclipse Integration (ESAPI Script)

-For users of the Varian Eclipse™ Treatment Planning System, the included C# script (`planToJSON_ExactFormat_Enhanced_NoDeps.cs`) provides a direct pathway to get plan data into the simulator without the intermediate step of exporting a DICOM file.
+For users of the Varian Eclipseâ„¢ Treatment Planning System, the included C# script (`planToJSON_ExactFormat_Enhanced_NoDeps.cs`) provides a direct pathway to get plan data into the simulator without the intermediate step of exporting a DICOM file.

 ### 4.1.
 Script Purpose and Features